-Prerequisites: In order to take Invoice payments through DocuSign you will need to ensure that you have the correct DocuSign Licence configured, for more information on this please contact email@example.com
+Pre-Requisites: In order to take Invoice payments through DocuSign you will need to ensure that you have the correct DocuSign Licence configured, for more information on this please your DocuSign representative.

-You will need to create a New Document from the DocuSign integration Menu, this is accessed from Start > Configuration > Email & Integration > DocuSign and select New Document and Continue.
+Create a New Document from the DocuSign integration Menu which is accessed from Start > Configuration > Email & Integration > DocuSign.
+Select New Document, then Continue.

-Configure the document to your specifications, giving it an appropriate name and selecting Invoice as the Record Type.
+Configure the document settings to your specifications, ensuring that you provide an appropriate name and select Invoice as the Record Type.

-For this example you are going to use a Workbooks Invoice PDF so for Integration Type you will need to select is Workbooks PDF.
+For this example, we'll use a Workbooks Invoice PDF.
+Select Workbooks PDF as the Integration Type.
 This will then show a new option where you can select the PDF Template that you want to use.
-If you wish, change the fields that will be used to generate the PDF filename - by default, the Customer Name so you do not need to select any Fields from the PDF File Name Fields option.
+If you wish, change the fields that will be used to generate the PDF filename - by default, the Customer Name is used if nothing is selected here.

-We recommend that you set up your template so that you receive all DocuSign Notifications so that you are kept fully updated on all customer actions.
-From this option select all Notification options and turn on the Certificate of Completion as a separate PDF when the document is signed.
+For the notification settings, we recommend that you set up the integration to receive all DocuSign Notifications.
+This will ensure that you are kept fully updated on all customer actions.
+There is also the option to store a Certificate of Completion as a separate PDF when the document is signed.
 If you have the Workbooks Audit module, you will also be able to see some of this detail in the Summary tab on the Workbooks record, however this document provides a useful summary in one place.

 Lastly, there are a few settings within the Advanced Options section that may change the behaviour of the integration.
 For an Invoice, we'd recommend that you keep the DocuSign Interactive Send Mode turned on so that you can review the Invoice before it is sent.
 All other Advanced Settings can be left as their default value, which is turned off.
 You can revisit the settings later to update these settings if you wish to change the behaviour.

-As there are no DocuSign Anchors in the unified.xsl other than the Payment Setting which cannot be changed.
-Therefore, the setup is now complete, therefore you can click “Continue” to skip the remaining pages of the configuration wizard.
-Before you can send an Invoice for payment, you will need to configure your Invoice records and Form Layouts.
+There are no DocuSign Anchors in the unified.xsl other than the Payment Setting which cannot be changed.
+Therefore, the setup is now complete.
+Before you can send an Invoice for payment, you will need to configure your Invoice records, a Process Button and Form Layouts.

 Note: Keep this window open as you will need to refer back to the Parameters set here when setting up the Button Process.

-Once the Template has been installed you will need to configure any Form Layouts with the Docusign Fields and the Button Process in order to generate the Document Envelope for sending.
+Once the integration has been configured for Invoices, you will need to configure any Form Layouts with the Docusign Fields and a Button Process in order to generate a new DocuSign envelope for sending.

-To review all of the Fields created via the DocuSign Integration have a consistent naming convention to help you easily identify them.
-Apply a filter to show the Created via starts with Action DocuSign, this will display the 12 Fields listed below:
+The Fields created via the DocuSign Integration have a consistent naming convention to help you easily identify them.
+Apply a filter to show the Created via OR Field Label contains DocuSign.
+For Invoices, this will display the 12 Fields listed below:

-- Button Text: You will need to ensure that your Button Text identifies the correct Document, especially if you have different Invoices for ones that won’t generate payment and ones that will.
+- Button Text: Ensure that your Button Text identifies the correct document, especially if you have different Invoices for ones that won’t generate payment and ones that will.

 - Script Location: Select Script Library